 Injection Molding Considerations for Medical Device Plastic Components

 The successful design, manufacture and assembly of critical-use medical devices and equipment leaves no room for error, and the stakes are high.
 Because of this, most medical applications are heavily regulated and must follow strict protocols.
-It’s critical to work with an experienced injection molder that is not only ISO 13485 and clean room certified, but who understands the complexities of the industry and can meet strict quality and production standards.
+It’s critical to work with an experienced injection molder that is not only ISO 13485 certified and capable of operating in clean room conditions, but who understands the complexities of the industry and can meet strict quality and production standards.

 Learn more in our eBook, Designing Plastic Parts & Products for Critical-Use Medical Applications.
 Click the button below to download your free copy.